How to use the µTest++ Testing Framework

 Minimal test

-The absolute minimal test has a single test case, with a single expectation; for example:
+The most basic test comprises a single test case with a single expectation; for example:

 #include <micro-os-plus/micro-test-plus.h>